unixisking/pattern-matching-algorithms/README.md

 - **HF3 and BF3 (Brute Force Variants):**
   Brute-force variants with a complexity of $O(n \cdot m)$ that use fast loops and sentinels perform less effectively with small alphabets due to the lack of character diversity.
 Frequent matches of the initial characters that do not lead to a full pattern match limit the algorithm's efficiency in skipping comparisons until the first character match.

+### Performance with an Alphabet of Size 70

+- **Boyer-Moore (BM):**
+  BM demonstrates exceptional performance with larger alphabets and patterns, leveraging its heuristics to make larger jumps after mismatches.
+This aligns with its average-case complexity of $O\left(\frac{n}{m} + m\right)$.
+For larger alphabets, BM's heuristics become more effective, significantly reducing the number of comparisons.

+- **Horspool (HP) and Quick Search (QS):**
+  Horspool and Quick Search perform better with larger alphabets and shorter patterns because their simplified heuristics result in larger average jumps.

+- **Knuth-Morris-Pratt (KMP) and Morris-Pratt (MP):**
+  KMP and MP maintain consistent linear performance but are less efficient than BM, Horspool, and Quick Search for both small and large alphabets.
+Their $O(n + m)$ complexity ensures stable performance, but their ability to exploit heuristics is less effective compared to BM, Horspool, and Quick Search, especially with large alphabets.

+- **HF3 and BF3 (Brute Force Variants):**
+  Traditional brute force methods generally degrade in performance as pattern length increases, given their $O(n \cdot m)$ complexity.
+This is especially evident with larger alphabets, where character mismatches require more exhaustive comparisons.
+However, this is mitigated here due to the use of fast loops and sentinels, enabling the algorithms to perform well with larger alphabets.
+The diversity of characters and the ability of the algorithm to skip comparisons until the first character match significantly improve efficiency.

 ##  Conclusion